DevonRem/WeatherApp/README.md

 # WeatherApp
-A weather forecast app created to practice implementing API data.
+A weather forecast app created to practice implementing API data, promises and async/await